Attorney Represented Clients Injured In Slip-And-Fall Accidents

 We believe that many people do not take slip-and-fall accidents as seriously as they should.
 Slipping and falling, even if it is just on the sidewalk, can cause significant injuries, including broken bones, painful soft tissue damage, or even head injuries or spinal cord trauma.

 If this has happened to you, we want to help.
-At the law firm of Connell & Foresta outside of Boston, we have helped countless injured people in Massachusetts get fair and just compensation when they are injured due to another’s negligence.
+At the law firm of Connell & Foresta in North Andover, we have helped countless injured people in Massachusetts get fair and just compensation when they are injured due to another’s negligence.
 Attorney Michael Foresta has more than 20 years of legal experience helping clients obtain compensation for serious injuries.

 When presented with a slip-and-fall case, our lawyer follows five important steps:

-- Discovers the facts behind the injury to provide an accurate assessment of the case
+- Discovering the facts behind the injury to provide an accurate assessment of the case

-- Uncovers any factors that could make a difference between dismissal and settlement
+- Uncovering any factors that could make a difference between dismissal and settlement

-- Fully explains the legal options, letting the client choose which option is best
+- Fully explaining the legal options, letting the client choose which option is best

 Were You “Assuming The Risk Of Injury”?